This Conference shall be incorporated as a non-profit corporation under the laws of the Commonwealth of Pennsylvania.

-The Moderator, Assistant Moderator, Secretary and Treasurer shall be elected at the annual Meeting.
+The Moderator, Assistant Moderator, and Secretary shall be elected at the annual Meeting.
 If not elected members of the Board of Directors they shall be members ex officio, with vote.
 The Moderator and Assistant Moderator shall be elected to serve for a term of two years, or until their successors are elected.
 They may not succeed themselves, but may be reelected at a later time.
 The Secretary shall be elected to serve for a term of two years or until a successor is elected and may be reelected; no person shall serve as Secretary for more than three consecutive terms.
-The Treasurer shall be elected to serve for a term of two years or until a successor is elected and may be reelected.

 The Moderator shall preside at the annual and Special Meetings of the Conference and shall be chairperson of the Board of Directors and the Executive Committee.
 Other responsibilities may include representing the Conference at meetings of churches, associations or other bodies.
 If the position of Conference Minister is vacant, the Moderator shall perform the functions of President of the Corporation.

 The Assistant Moderator shall perform the duties of the Moderator when the Moderator is absent or when requested to do so.

 The Secretary shall keep the minutes of the meetings of the Annual and Special Meetings of the Conference and of the Board of Directors and the Executive Committee.
 Other duties shall include:

 the signing of legal papers as Secretary of the Corporation as directed and authorized by the Board of Directors;